grafana/agent/docs/rfcs/0004-deprecate-operator.md

 The agent-operator is designed to be the easiest way to deploy Grafana Agent to kubernetes.
 It watches two main sets of CRDs:

 - Prometheus operator crds for podmonitors, servicemoniters, etc.
-- Agent specific operators for declaring agent instances, metrics endpoints and so forth.
+- Grafana Agent-specific CRDs for declaring agent instances, metrics endpoints and so forth.

 It allows users with existing prometheus-operator infrastructure to reuse those monitor resources without needing to redefine scrape configs for the agent.